JEreth/archiCap/README.md

 Have fun with exploring the examples.

-### Add a new predefined environment to archiCap
+### Add a new predefined environment to ArchiCap

-This tools provides the flexibility to save and load a set of predefined elements that serve as a collection in certain scenarios.
+This tool provides the flexibility to save and load a set of predefined elements that serve as a collection in certain scenarios.
 It is for example possible to define possible elements for a use case such as *the Internet of Things* and then save all the relations of components, patterns and capabilities.
 Later, any user can load this setup and adjust it to his own needs.

 For this you can define the following elements in the left *configuration* sections.

 - [x] **Categories** are helpers to structure you architecture.
-You can for instance use them as component categories (e.g. Databases, Front-End Tools etc.) or to define layers in your architecutre (e.g. data management, data processing etc.)
+You can for instance use them as component categories (e.g. Databases, Front-End Tools etc.) or to define layers in your architecture (e.g. data management, data processing etc.)

 - [x] **Components** are abstract system types.
-It is important to understand that this are not concrete products, but more types of products, e.g. relational database and not MySQL.
-You can define substitutions when multiple components can be replaced by each other or if one component includes the functions of anouther (e.g. a message queue and an more sophisticated event-log)
+It is important to understand that these are not concrete products, but more types of products, e.g. relational database and not MySQL.
+You can define substitutions when multiple components can be replaced by each other or if one component includes the functions of another (e.g. a "Message Queue" and a more sophisticated "Event Log").
+Components can be further specified with individual attribute sets.

 - [x] **Products** are concrete implementations of components.
 It is possible that there are more than one product to one component, e.g. MySQL and PostreSQL for relational databases.